fbpx

 “There are so many geometric tiles out there right now and most relate to modern style rooms,” says Abby.
 “Scale has a lot to do with how the tile shapes lend to different design styles.
 Bigger, exaggerated tile shapes lean more modern, where smaller tiles can create a traditional or transitional feel.”

 Bold or subdued, standard shapes, or something taken from your geometry class of yesterday, there are many options when selecting your tiles.
 Fortunately, you don’t have to go it alone.
-Reach out to discuss your upcoming home remodeling project with Abby, and you can get guidance on everything for your remodel, including your tile.
+Reach out to discuss your upcoming home remodeling project, and you can get guidance on everything for your remodel.
 We have an array of projects highlighted on our Instagram and Facebook feeds.
 Take a peek and you’re bound to find the right finishing touches for your home remodel.

 Blog